 Working in college is essential for all students, but more so if you need the money.
 Beyond the money, those who work in college develop awesome job skills that are obvious when you compare them to students who didn't work - communication, problem solving, and time management.
 If you can't handle working and school, you're probably going to struggle in your first job with time management.

 Plus, you don't need to work a lot.
-You should work backwards from your target earnings – probably around $1,600 per month or so.
+You should work backwards from your target earnings - probably around $1,600 per month or so.
 That's $400 per week.
 Find a job at $15 per hour, and it's about 30 hours per week.
-Don't forget that you can supplement a single job with side gigs, like tutoring or driving for uBer.
+Don't forget that you can supplement a single job with side gigs, like tutoring or becoming a driver partner with Uber.
 Here's a list of over 100 ways to make money in college.

 Live At Home